 Having Minimally Invasive Spine Surgery (MISS)

-Minimally invasive spine surgery (MISS) is a type of surgery on the bones of your backbone (spine).
+Minimally invasive spine surgery (MISS) is a type of surgery on the bones of your spine.
 This type of surgery uses smaller cuts (incisions) than standard surgery.
 This often causes less harm to nearby muscles and other tissues.
 It can lead to less pain and faster recovery after surgery.
 Surgeons can use MISS for some types of spine surgery.
-These include lumbar discectomy, laminectomy, and spinal fusion.
+These include:

 What to tell your healthcare provider